-How seekers of big rewards, discounts manage multiple cards -- 10, 20, 30 or more
+How seekers of big rewards, discounts manage 10, 20, 30 cards

 Why would these folks eschew moderation in favor of maximization?
 We talked to seven card holders who have mastered multiple card management to find the secrets of extreme card ownership without extreme credit score hazard.